kamejoko80/sunxi-tools/BUILD.md

  ```

  - Reset YuzukiHD board, jtag-loop will be executed and LED1 will be on.
+ - Note: I have tried to configure JTAG on PH but unfortunately it doesn't work, currently JTAG works only with PF

 ## License
 This software is licensed under the terms of GPLv2+ as defined by the